ttariqaziz/twitter_text_classification_sentiment_analysis_nlp_project/README.md

 modeling.
 We will then use machine learning algorithms such as logistic regression, naive Bayes, Random Forest, and SVM to train the model.
 ## Evaluation
-The performance of the model will be evaluated using metrics such as accuracy, precision, F1 score recall, and F1 score.
+The performance of the model will be evaluated using metrics such as accuracy, precision, recall and F1 score.
+## Project Structure

 <img src = "https://github.com/ttariqaziz/twitter_text_classification/blob/main/Plots/Pie%20Chart%20of%20Sentiments.png">
 <img src = "https://github.com/ttariqaziz/twitter_text_classification/blob/main/Plots/Top%2010%20Tweet%20Locations.png">
 <img src = "https://github.com/ttariqaziz/twitter_text_classification/blob/main/Plots/Hashtags.png">